kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ##### UPDATE

-`.status.targetInterceptors` The interceptor names must pass `IsDomainPrefixedKey` validation.

-`.status.activeInterceptors` should be empty on creation as its selection should be left on the eviction request controller.
-To strengthen the validation, we should check that it is possible to set only the index 0 interceptor from the interceptor list in the beginning.
-After that, it is possible to set only the next interceptor at a higher index and so on.
-We can also condition this transition according to the other fields. `.status.interceptors[].completionTime` is set or `.status.interceptors[].heartbeatTime` has exceeded the 20-minute deadline.
+`.status.targetResponders` The responder names must pass `IsDomainPrefixedKey` validation.
+The items cannot be removed or added once set.
+State transitions should be validated.
+For example, only the index 0 responder can be set to `Active` in the beginning.
+After that, it is only possible to set only the next responder at a higher index and so on.
+We can also condition this transition according to the other fields. `.status.responders[].completionTime` is set or `.status.responders[].heartbeatTime` has exceeded the 20-minute deadline.

-`.status.processedInterceptors` should include only interceptors that have previously been in `.status.activeInterceptors`.

-`.status.interceptors` should conform to the validation described in `.status.intercerptors` and in `InterceptorStatus` struct.
+`.status.responders` should conform to the validation described in `.status.responders` and in the `ResponderStatus` struct.

 ##### CREATE, UPDATE, DELETE

-Principal making the request should be authorized for deleting pods that match the EvictionRequest's `.spec.target.pod`.
+Principal behind the `Eviction` intent that makes the request should be authorized for deleting pods that match the EvictionRequest's `.spec.target.pod`.

 #### Immutability of EvictionRequest Fields